DanejSakshi13/Data-Structures-And-Algorithms/README.md

 #### Assignment 1 :
 Implement the Heap/Shell sort algorithm implemented in Java demonstrating heap/shell data structure with modularity of programming language.

+#### Assignment 2 :
+Consider telephone book database of N clients.
+Make use of a hash table implementation to quickly look up client‘s telephone number.
+Make use of two collision handling techniques and compare them using number of comparisons required to find a set of telephone numbers.

+#### Assignment 3 :
+Implement all the functions of a dictionary (ADT) using hashing.
+Data: Set of (key, value) pairs, Keys are mapped to values, Keys must be comparable, Keys must be unique Standard Operations: Insert(key, value), Find(key), Delete(key)

 #### Assignment 4 :
 Beginning with an empty binary search tree, Construct binary search tree by inserting the values in the order given.
 After constructing  binary tree
 i.
 Insert new node